department-of-veterans-affairs/va.gov-team/products/public-websites/onsite-search/README.md

 # Discovery
 ## Technical
-- On-site Search - Initial technical discovery for improvements (Jan 2020) https://github.com/department-of-veterans-affairs/va.gov-team/issues/5322#issuecomment-580918779
+- Initial technical discovery for improvements (Jan 2020) https://github.com/department-of-veterans-affairs/va.gov-team/issues/5322#issuecomment-580918779
+- Search.gov GitHub Repository for VA.gov implementation https://github.com/GSA/search-gov-agency-collaboration
 ## Product
 An assessment of the features available for API-based implementations of Search.gov has found that the following capabilities are --  or will soon -- be available:
 - Type-ahead